sourcecred/docs/docs/setup/plugins/initiatives.md

 ---

 The SourceCred Initiatives plugin adds contributions to the graph using data from JSON files following the [Initiatives concept].
+It's source can be found [here][plugin source].

 ## Status and Caveats

-[This plugin][plugin source] is currently in Beta.
+This plugin is currently in Beta.

 Because it's recently been added (April 2020), we're still gaining experience with this plugin in practice.
 Any current guides and recommendations may change